PEOPLE WALK SAFELY SEEMINGLY OBLIVIOUS TO THE APPROACHING PORTLAND STREETCAR OR TRAM

 The last point is welcome news for members the transportation community in our region who see advantages in modern tram over skytrain and subway.
 On-street, at-grade operation is now preferred to subway construction by many transportation experts.
 They report that a Broadway subway would carry no additional passenger capacity over a modern low-floor tram running on the surface.
-The trip times would be comparable since the long walk to and from the platform is eliminated by tram service.
+The trip times would be comparable since tram eliminates ‘platform access time’ (the long walk from the street to and from the platform).
 Trams stop at the curb.
 Modern signalling makes the lights ‘always green’ for approaching trams streamlining traffic flow.
 Finally, according to the Light Rail Transit Association, the costs for tram should be significantly lower.
 That is welcome news.

 TRANSLINK PROJECT COSTS IN 2016 DOLLARS

 Most worrying are the unreported costs.
 The table above lists construction cost per KM for all Translink projects.
 The figures for the Broadway Subway and the Surrey LRT are “best guesses” provided by local transit professionals.
 In column 3 we see how between 1985 and today costs just keep going up & up.
 Sources inform me that costs for the Surrey light rail have escalated to over 110 million per KM and to over 460 per KM for the Broadway Subway.

 “The escalation in transit project costs in our region, where the estimated cost of the Surrey surface rail exceeds the as built cost of the Canada line subway, is distressing.
 Surface rail should cost far far less than either subway lines or elevated sky train.
 Why should it cost five times more to build surface rail in Surrey than in San Diego?